-VFM risk Impacts Key findings identified within our audit plan arrangements for: Nationally the Police sector has been subject to funding reductions, In the autumn statement in November 2015 the Chancellor Deploying resources in a sustainable manner; We consider deploying resources in a sustainable manner to be a risk to the Value for Money Conclusion.
-To assess this risk we have reviewed the PCC's and CC's revised MTFP as of 10 February 2016 to review: The key assumptions made within the 2016/17 annual budget; The development of the savings plans; and The work of Her Majesty's Inspectorate of Constabulary (HMIC) on its PEEL assessment. announced the funding settlement for police would be better than your previous expectations.
-The use of the budget The key assumptions made within the 2016/17 annual budget The process for setting the PCC's and CC's budget is sound.
+VFM risk identified within our audit plan

+Nationally the Police sector has been subject to funding reductions, In the autumn statement in November 2015 the Chancellor announced funding settlement for police would be better than your previous expectations. use of the budget support reserve has therefore heen reduced.
+However, there are still cost pressures and the need for savings in both the 2016/17 budget and medium term financial plans (MTFP).

+Impacts arrangements for:

+Deploying resources in a sustainable manner;

+We consider deploying resources in a sustainable manner to be a risk to the Value for Money Conclusion.
+To assess this risk we have reviewed the PCC's and CC's revised MTFP as of 10 February 2016 to review:

+- The key assumptions made within the 2016/17 annual budget; - The development of the savings plans; and - The work of Her Majesty's Inspectorate of Constabulary (HMIC) on its PEEL assessment.

+The key assumptions made within the 2016/17 annual budget

+The process for setting the PCC's and CC's budget is sound.
 The precept setting process details the assumptions used which management checks against known practice with other constabularies.
-Management use scenario planning effectively to provide guidance to the PCC in determining options for budget setting and the level of precept. support reserve has therefore been reduced.
-However, there are still cost pressures and the need for savings in both the 2016/17 budget and medium term financial plans We concluded that The MTFP identifies the key assumptions expected underpin the 2016/17 budget.
-Assumptions include: Reductions in future levels of Government Grant; Pay inflation, inflation for other costs; and Council tax increases, using sensitivity analysis to project the impact of decisions for freezing or increasing council tax by nearly 2% with options for no increase or a 2% increase thereafter; and The £2.1 million impact from the Government's intention to introduct a reformed State Pension of £144 per week from April 2017.
-(MTFP).
-The development of the savings plans During 2015, the PCC and CC had based the MTFP on expectations of a 25% reduction in police funding.
+Management use scenario planning effectively to provide guidance to the PCC in determining options for budget setting and the level of precept.

+We concluded that The MTFP identifies the key assumptions expected to underpin the 2016/17 budget.
+Assumptions include:

+- Reductions in future levels of Government Grant; - Pay inflation, inflation for other costs; and - Council tax increases, using sensitivity analysis to project the impact of decisions for freezing or increasing council tax by nearly 2% with options for no increase or a 2% increase thereafter; and - The £2.1 million impact from the Government's intention to introduce a reformed State Pension of £144 per week from April 2017.

+The development of the savings plans

+During 2015, the PCC and CC had based the MTFP on expectations of a 25% reduction in police funding.
 The Government's December 2015 Police Grant Report noted a reduction of 0.6%.
 As a result PCC and CC reduced its January 2015 forecast budget gap of £3.2 million to £1.756 million as of 31 March 2020, based on annual 2% council tax increases.
 However, the gap of £1.756 million is dependent on the delivery of the cumulative savings plans of £6.123 million to 31 March 2020.

 However, the PC and CC have a record of achieving savings plans, with the MTFP recording £20.8 million saved from collaboration with Suffolk Constabulary and Norfolk only schemes from 2010/11 to 2015/16.
 Previous internal and external audit work has found governance arrangements in the Programme Management Office to be sound, This provides a good platform for the PCC and CC to achieve the required savings through the outcome based budgeting, Norfolk Local Policing Review and regional collaboration as outlined in the MTFP.